NCAA Season 100 basketball tournaments: Semifinals

 The top two seeded teams after the elimination round have the twice-to-beat advantage in the semifinals, where they have to be beaten twice, while their opponents only once.

 This season's semifinalists are identical with the previous season's, albeit with different seedings.

 (1) Mapúa vs. (4) Lyceum

 Mapúa clinched a semifinals berth with their win over Lyceum.
 The Cardinals then clinched the twice-to-beat advantage with their win against Perpetual.
 Mapúa finally clinched the #1 seed after they defeated Arellano in their last elimination round game.
 They will face #4 seed Lyceum, who qualified for the Final Four and clinched the #4 seed after they beat Benilde.

 (2) Benilde vs. (3) San Beda

 Benilde clinched a semifinals berth with Mapúa's win over Lyceum.
 The Blazers then clinched the twice-to-beat advantage with their win against Letran.
 CSB clinched the #2 seed after Mapúa won against Arellano in their final elimination round game.
 They will face #3 seed San Beda, who qualified for the Final Four and clinched the #3 seed after Lyceum won over EAC.

+Third place playoff

+The third place playoff for semifinals losers was originally scheduled.
+It was supposed to be played between San Beda and Lyceum, but was cancelled due to logistical issues.